VoodooTeam/prometheus-middleware/readme.md

 counter.inc(10); // Increment by 10
 ```

+The metrics system is exactly the same as in [prom-client](https://www.npmjs.com/package/prom-client) librairy.

 # Debug

 The agent use debug module in order not to pollute your logs.